 Chainguard Images, now powered by Wolfi, are a suite of distroless images that provide support for both musl and glibc.

 So what makes our images different?
 The primary point is that they are distroless, in the sense that they are minimal to the point of not even having a package manager (such as apt or apk).
-At Chainguard we believe in minimizing dependencies as much as possible, which simplifies auditing, updating and transferring images, as well as reducing the potential attack surface.
+At Chainguard, we believe in minimizing dependencies as much as possible, which simplifies auditing, updating and transferring images, as well as reducing the potential attack surface.

-Our images are rebuilt daily from upstream sources to keep everything fresh.
+Our Chainguard Images are rebuilt daily from upstream sources to keep everything fresh.
 All images are signed, allowing you to prove the image is indeed the image you expected and free from tampering.
 Images have an accompanying SBOM, which is generated at build time and allows you to quickly identify all the contained software and their versions, which can be invaluable when trying to determine exposure to newly discovered vulnerabilities, like Log4j.

 The signatures and SBOMs are stored in our new OCI registry alongside the images and can be queried with Sigstore's cosign tool.